itamarst/eliot/docs/source/reading/reading.rst

 Filtering logs
 --------------

-Eliot logs are structured, and by default stored in one JSON per line.
+Eliot logs are structured, and by default stored in one JSON object per line.
 That means you can filter them in multiple ways:

 1. Line-oriented tools like grep.